KeenanSegenchuk/UptonAir/README.txt

 Workflows:
 	Development:
 		open 2 command line windows
-		navigate to uptonair/flask-server and uptonair/client respectively
+		navigate to uptonair/flask-server and uptonair/client respectively using the cd command in flask-server:
-		in flask-server:
-			to install dependencies, run the command "pip install -r requirements.txt" to run the server, run "python -m flask --app server run" you will need to install pgAdmin to use the postgre database to update data from dev workflow, visit localhost:3000/update in client:
+			to install dependencies, run the command "pip install -r requirements.txt" you will need to install pgAdmin to use the dev postgre database to run the server with pg database, run "python -m flask --app server run" to run the the server without pg databse, run "python -m flask --app server_nopg run" once the client is launched you can update the data by visiting localhost:3000/update in client:
 			to install dependencies, run the command "npm install" to run launch the client, run "npm start"